Define the measure

 Behavior, event boundary, unit, epoch, and derived score are specified before interpretation.

-Use these guides to define behavioral readouts before analysis: what was measured, which units apply, how the apparatus shapes the value, and what a methods section needs to include.
+Use these guides to define behavioral and physiological readouts before analysis: what was measured, which units apply, how the apparatus shapes the value, and what a methods section needs to include.

 Browse endpoint methodsStart with the measured value, then check the unit, apparatus assumptions, common confounds, and minimum reporting details before comparing groups.